Sweet Smell of Success: Reaction

 Sweet Smell of Success holds a 98% rating based on 61 reviews at Rotten Tomatoes; the critical consensus explains, "Sweet Smell of Success boasts a top-notch cast, sharp direction, atmospheric cinematography, and an appropriately jazzy score, making it one of the best noir crime thrillers ever made."
 At Metacritic it has a weighted average score rating of 100 out of 100 based on 5 reviews.
 According to The Guardian, British press assessed it a perfect 10/10 based on reviews from multiple British newspapers.
 A. O. Scott wrote in March 2002 for The New York Times: "Courtesy of Ernest Lehman and Clifford Odets, a high-toned street vernacular that no real New Yorker has ever spoken but that every real New Yorker wishes he could".
 Andrew Sarris in the New York Observer, again in 2002, wrote, "the main incentive to see this movie is its witty, pungent and idiomatic dialogue, such as you never hear on the screen anymore in this age of special-effects illiteracy".
 Pauline Kael wrote: " ... the film is a slice of perversity—a study of dollar and power worship ...
 Alexander Mackendrick has a crisp film-noir style: the production is shaped by a zest for the corrupt milieu, the pulsating big-city life (what used to be called 'the symphony of a city')—the streets, the nightclubs, the cynical types, the noise and desperation.
 His temperament enables us to respond to the vitality in this decadence."
 Eddie Muller wrote that the film "emerged from the cutting room a perverse, unpleasant, brilliant, and profound film.
 Arguably the best work of everyone involved."

 Legacy

 In 1993, the year Mackendrick died, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 In 2002, a a musical stage version was created by Marvin Hamlisch, Craig Carnelia and John Guare.
 It was not considered a critical or commercial success.

 In its "100 Years...100 Heroes and Villains" list, the American Film Institute (AFI) named J. J. Hunsecker number 35 of the top 50 movie villains of all time in 2003.
+In 2006, Writers Guild of America West ranked its screenplay 34th in WGA’s list of 101 Greatest Screenplays.